Domains and AsymptotesDetermine the domain of each function in Ex... | Channels for Pearson+

 Domain of a Function

 The domain of a function is the set of all possible input values (x-values) for which the function is defined.
-For rational functions like y = 2x / (x² − 1), the domain excludes values that make the denominator zero, as division by zero is undefined.
-In this case, x² − 1 = 0 when x = ±1, so the domain is all real numbers except x = ±1.
+For the function y = (√(x² + 4)) / x, the domain excludes x = 0 because division by zero is undefined.
+Additionally, the expression under the square root, x² + 4, must be non-negative, which is always true for real numbers.

 Recommended video: